 Roland RD-88 is a compact, lightweight stage piano with lots of features.
 Slightly more affordable than some of its competition and half the price of the flagship RD-2000.
-Perfect for on stage or at home use, there is an easy to use interface optimised performance and thousands of tones as well as a powerful set of onboard speakers.
+Perfect for on-stage or at-home use, there is an easy-to-use interface optimized performance and thousands of tones as well as a powerful set of onboard speakers.
 It only weighs 13 kilos so it is easy to move around.

 Suitable for Professional pianist’s:

 Nord Piano 4 has a vast variety of solid, eclectic pianos which sound amazing.
 When you watch live music on TV or attend a gig you are likely to see one or more on stage.
-It has nicely balanced, grant weighted action which is playable for pianos as well as synth sounds.
-There’s sample memory, pedal noise and string resonance.
-Due to lack of pitch/modulation wheels onboard it limits the expressiveness when using the synth sounds and potential as a MIDI controller.
+It has nicely balanced, grant-weighted action which is playable for pianos as well as synth sounds.
+There’s sample memory, pedal noise, and string resonance.
+Due to the keyboard piano’s lack of pitch/modulation wheels onboard it limits the expressiveness when using the synth sounds and potential as a MIDI controller.
 The Nord Piano is virtually an industry-standard stage piano which implies it’s a top choice.

 Excellent stage piano:

 - Excellent sounds and playability

 Korg SV-2 delivers more sounds, polyphony, tweak-ability, memory slots for all your top pre-sets, and sonic authenticity.
 Available in 73 or 88-note versions, the version with speakers built-in is known as the SV-2S which makes it viable both as an on-stage or at-home piano.
 The acoustic sounds really come through with sound sets in German, Italian, Austrian, and Japanese instrument makers.